EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models

 \subsection{Problem Formulation}

 We consider an FL setting with one server and $K$ devices.
 Each device $i$ holds a local dataset $\mathcal{D}_i = {(x_j, y_j)}^{n_i}$, where $n_i$, $x_j$, $y_j$ denote the number of samples, the input samples, and labels in client $i$, respectively.
 The total number of samples across all devices is $N = \sum_{i=1}^{K} n_i$.
 Following recent state-of-the-art approaches, the pre-trained LLMs $\mathcal{M}$ remain fixed on each device, while only the LoRA parameters are updated and exchanged between device $i$ and the server.
-The optimization goal is to find a set of LoRA parameters $\mathcal{P}$ to minimize the global loss:
+Suppose $\mathcal{L}(\mathcal{M}, \mathcal{P}, x_j, y_j)$ is the loss evaluated by the model $\mathcal{M}$ with LoRA parameters $\mathcal{P}$ on the local data $(x_j, y_j)$, then the optimization goal is to find a set of LoRA parameters $\mathcal{P}$ to minimize the loss: